7 for 7

-Background
+Background and composition

 On September 20, 2017, JYP Entertainment announced Got7's new extended play 7 for 7, revealing the title and the release date with a short video showing seven triangular pendants brought together to form the heptagon of the group's logo.
 The title track was disclosed on September 26, followed by the songs preview on October 8.
 Got7 presented the album on October 6 at the Hall of Peace of Kyunghee University in Seoul, performing before 4,000 fans during a showcase broadcast simultaneously on V Live and presented by Soran's Go Young-bae; 7 for 7 was released the following day together with the music video of title track "You Are".

 Leader JB explained that 7 for 7 emphasizes, starting from the title, the number 7 (recalling the name of the group), the number of members, the fact that it is Got7's seventh Korean extended play, and the seven months since the release of their previous album, Flight Log: Arrival.
 Breaking away from the Flight Log trilogy, which represented the intensity of youth, the new record explores the coexistence of darkness and anxiety in it, with instability as a central theme, and focuses on showing the unity of the group as one.
 The members wrote the lyrics of, and sometimes composed, each of the EP's 7 tracks, showing their own interpretation of anxiety.